 This is similar to journaling but just in a different format.
 I find I do a gratitude/meditation walk in the mornings and do gratitude journaling in the evenings.
 Whatever works for you.

 Start a My Story journal and write your life story.

-Writing down our life story and our many accomplishments and failures help us to appreciate life.
+Writing down our life stories and our many accomplishments and failures helps us to appreciate life.
 When it’s on paper we often realize that it’s not as bad as we thought it was.

 Do an abundance walk around your home.